-- Increases fines by way of ordinance to the maximum amount allowed under Connecticut General Statutes. - Increases the competitive bidding threshold to the maximum amount allowed under Connecticut General Statutes. - Extends November appointments to December. - Adopts technical changes as recommended by staff and Commission members.
+- Increases fines by way of ordinance to the maximum amount allowed under Connecticut General Statutes. - Increases the competitive bidding threshold to the maximum amount allowed under Connecticut General Statutes. - Extends the expiration of Boards and Commissions from November to December. - Adopts technical changes as recommended by staff and Commission members.

-DRAFT REPORT OF THE 2024 - 2025 CHARTER REVISION COMMISSION , 2025 a.
+DRAFT REPORT OF THE 2024 - 2025 CHARTER REVISION COMMISSION \\\\\, 2025 a.
 Review the Charter to consider amending all references regarding the "Board of Directors" to "Town Council."